Creating a Visually Appealing Background for Your Telehealth Practice

 Tips to create a visually appealing telehealth background

-You can employ different strategies to ensure your background visually appeals to patients.
-These include:
+You can employ different strategies to ensure your background is visually appealing and patients feel comfortable.
+These include the following:

 Ensure the room is well-lit

-Operating your virtual sessions from a well-lit space is extremely important because body language is much more challenging to read when not in person; this will allow your patients to see you more clearly and pick up cues from your body language.
+Operating your virtual sessions from a well-lit space or a room with soft lighting or natural light is extremely important.
+This is because body language is much more challenging to read when not in person.
+This will allow your patients to see you more clearly and pick up cues from your body language.

 Take note of the colors surrounding you

 The colors surrounding your workspace can significantly impact patients.
-While the right colors aren't necessarily a d, you don't want you or your patients to be distracted by the background.
+While the right colors aren't necessarily a specific need, you don't want you or your patients to be distracted by the background.
 Opting for a minimalist space with a cohesive color scheme is a good option.

 Avoid backgrounds with photo/video

 Most virtual video calling systems can use a customized photo or video as your background.
-While this can be fun when you move around t, the photo will also shift, and the image of you can be cut off or choppy.
-This is both a distraction to patients and appears unprofessional.
+While this can be fun when you move around, the photo will also shift, and the image of you can be cut off or choppy.
+This is both a distraction to patients and can appear unprofessional.

 Visually optimize your screen